Southeastern Conference: Sports

-The Southeastern Conference sponsors championship competition in nine men's and twelve women's NCAA sanctioned sports.
+The Southeastern Conference sponsors championship competition in nine men's and thirteen women's NCAA sanctioned sports.
 Under SEC conference rules reflecting the large number of male scholarship participants in football and attempting to address gender equity concerns (see also Title IX), each member institution is required to provide two more women's varsity sports than men's.
 A similar rule was recently adopted by the NCAA for all of Division I.

 Men's sponsored sports by school

-Men's varsity sports not sponsored by the Southeastern Conference which are played by SEC schools (future members in gray):
+Men's varsity sports not sponsored by the Southeastern Conference which are played by SEC schools:

 Women's sponsored sports by school

-Women's varsity sports not sponsored by the Southeastern Conference which are played by SEC schools (future members in gray):
+Women's varsity sports not sponsored by the Southeastern Conference which are played by SEC schools: